-It is assumed that all VACOLS users will be viewing PII to that extent access to database is recorded for individual users.
-Access to VACOLS is terminated after 60 days of inactivity or when a user leaves VA or is reassigned to a job not requiring VACOLS access.
+It is assumed that all VACOLS users will be viewing PII, access to the database is recorded for individual users.
+Access to VACOLS is terminated after 60 days of inactivity or when a user leaves the VA or reassignment to a job not requiring VACOLS access.

-N/A 2.4e Who is responsible for assuring safeguards for the PII?
+2.4e Who is responsible for assuring safeguards for the PII?

-Any Veteran Affairs employee who is an authorized Veterans Appeals Control and Locator System (VACOLS) system user or administrator has the responsibility for assuring safeguard for PII.
+Any Veteran Affairs employee who is an authorized Veterans Appeals Control and Locator System (VACOLS) user or administrator has the responsibility for safeguarding PII.